Home » Plants » Shade Plants » Spring Flower Combinations: 8 Beautiful Shade Perennials to Combine With Spring Bulbs

 If you don’t mind having the bulb foliage left after the blooms are finished, planting drifts of bulbs with other bulbs can really make a statement.

 Keukenkof Garden in the Netherlands does this on a grand scale, combining muscari with tulips and daffodils in the picture above.
-And using bands of hyacinths to line sidewalks in the picture below.

 Lots of hyacinths

 Making this kind of a mass planting would definitely take a little work.
-But the effect is definitely stunning!
+But the effect is stunning!

 Low Growing Evergreens